MillenTec/HelloCode-Animation/README.md

 **What You Can Do:**
 - **No Application Required:** You can adapt and re-release the project without any prior application.
-- **Optional Open Source:** Your adapted project may choose to remain closed-source, but I sincerely hope you contribute to the open-source community.
+- **Optional Disclosure:** Your adapted project may choose not to release source files, but I sincerely hope you contribute to the Creative Commons community.

 ## 4. Directory Structure
 ```powershell